-Excluding the PWCS transfer budget, the general fund is grouped into seven functional categories with two representing 65.9% of the total.
+Excluding the PWCS transfer budget, the general fund is grouped into seven functional categories.
 Functional categories illustrate the types of services County revenue is buying for residents.
-The two largest categories support funding for Public Safety (45.9%) and Human Services (20.0%) agencies.
-The other categories that include departmental budgets are General Government (11.4%) and Community Development (11.0%) agencies.
+The two largest categories support funding for Public Safety (44.8%) and Human Services (20.8%) agencies which together comprise 65.6% of the total budget.
+The other categories that include departmental budgets are General Government (11.7%) and Community Development (10.8%) agencies.